Allen Chapman

 Allen Chapman (born August 18, 1974) is an American soccer referee employed by PRO.
 He primarily officiates in Major League Soccer.

-During an August 2016 USL match in New Jersey, Chapman became the first video assistant referee to be used during a professional match.
+He has also been a FIFA video match official since 2021.

+Career

+Referee

 Chapman was named MLS Referee of the Year in 2017 and 2019.
 He was the referee for MLS Cup 2017 and MLS Cup 2019.
+He was also the referee for the NASL Soccer Bowl in 2016, and for the US Open Cup final in 2019.

+Video Assistant Referee

+During an August 2016 USL match in New Jersey, Chapman became the first video assistant referee to be used during a professional match.

+Chapman became a FIFA VAR in 2021.
+Chapman served as a video match official for the CONCACAF Gold Cup in 2021, 2023, and 2025.

+Chapman was assigned as an AVAR for the Leagues Cup Final in 2025.
+He was also the VAR for the FIFA Intercontinental Final later that year.

+Allen Chapman was appointed the VAR for the 2026 CONCACAF Champions Cup Final between Toluca FC and Tigres UNAL.

+Personal life

 Chapman is also a former player and coach.
 He played professionally for the Arizona Sahuaros between 2000 and 2002.
 As of 2019, Chapman is a resident of Utah.